Enlarged Prostate | BPH

 Sometimes your urologist may prescribe a combination of alpha-blockers and 5-alpha reductase inhibitors as studies show that the combination can reduce the risk of BPH progression by 66%, more than either drug alone.

 3. Because BPH and Erectile dysfunction (ED) often occur at the same time, your urologist may recommend a daily PDE-5 inhibitor like Cialis.
 Cialis is FDA approved for the treatment of BPH alone and in combination with ED.

 -BPH Procedural Treatments

 -Laser Surgery of the Prostate

 If you suffer from the symptoms above and they are affecting your lifestyle, we can help.
-Dr Anand Shridharani will help get you the best treatment for BPH you can achieve through patient-centered customized care plans.
-We provide service to the Chattanooga, TN, Northern, GA, Alabama and the entire Southeast region.
-Call us now to make an appointment.
+Dr. Anand Shridharani will help get you the best treatment for BPH you can achieve through patient-centered customized care plans.
+We provide service to Chattanooga and Knoxville TN, Northern Georgia, Huntsville, AL and the entire Southeast region.
+Call (423) 778-4MEN (4636) to make an appointment.